Deltares/ra2ce/docs/faq/faq.rst

  | **Q**: Where do I find the results of the hazard overlay?

 These results are stored in the static/output_graph folder.
 The results have 'hazard' in their file name.
 In these files there are columns which hold the hazard's attribute for each edge.
-See :ref:`examples` on how to use this in practice.
+See :ref:`examples_index` on how to use this in practice.